rdtripp/bmlt_droplet/README.md

 1. Create a Ubuntu 18.04.2 Droplet (the cheapest $5.00/mo one) named (for example) vhost.yourdomain.org
 2. You will get a temp  password and the ip address emailed to you.
-3. Point vhost.yourdomain.org (for example) and yourdomain.org, mail.yourdomain.org (optional) www.yourdomain.org (You can use something.yourdomain.org www. ...... etc instead of yourdomain.org so it doesn't take an site off line)
+3. Point vhost.yourdomain.org (for example) and yourdomain.org, mail.yourdomain.org (optional) www.yourdomain.org (You can use something.yourdomain.org www. ...... etc instead of yourdomain.org so it doesn't take a site off line)
 4. When dns updates ssh root@vhost.yourdomain.org and change the password
 5.  power off the server using: halt --poweroff